qpdf/qpdf/README-maintainer.md

   verify the checksums from the job output, rename to remove -ci from the names, and extract to the release archive area.

-* Sign the source distribution:
+* From the release area, sign the source distribution:

 ```
 version=x.y.z